benjjvi/PyBB/README.md

 An open source bulletin board, designed to run on the lowest end hardware.

+## To Do List
+1. Add the ability to customise the bulletin board.
+2. Add an administration page.
+3. General tidy up.

 ## Getting started with an example database.
 ### Step 1: Creating the database.
 PyBB comes with an "example" database mode, that can be found by running "reset.sh" in a terminal.
 This will create the file "bb.db3" in the "db" folder.
 Feel free to poke around with a SQLite viewer, and take a look at the tables and values.